Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 Database users who retrieve updated records daily or repeatedly throughout the week/month use stored procedures to simplify this task.
 Stored procedures are SQL code that is saved to a file and accessed via a call procedure.
 To execute the query, a user calls the procedure and specifies a parameter that the underlying SQL query then executes.
 Thereby, stored procedures allow users to save time and increase efficiency by eliminating the need to re-write SQL code.

+Below are few examples which illustrates the usage of stored procedures.

 **1) To get total orders delivered per driver.**
 <pre>